Mosca42/WorldProtector/README.md

 # Contribution

 Found a bug?
-Or do you have an idea for a new flag or jsut a general suggestions for the mod?
+Or do you have an idea for a new flag or just a general suggestions for the mod?

 Don't hesitate to propose them to me.
 Or even better: Open a new [issue](https://github.com/Mosca42/WorldProtector/issues)!